Roche-CSI/ama/client/amapy-contents/README.md

 # amapy-contents

-The Contents plugin for asset-manager project.
+The Contents plugin for ama project.
 It provides functionalities for handling and cataloging the contents of digital assets.

 ## Installation